Frances Manners

 Lady Frances Stuart was the daughter of John Stuart, 1st Marquess of the County of Bute and Frances Coutts.2 She married Dudley Ryder, 2nd Earl of Harrowby, son of Dudley Ryder, 1st Earl of Harrowby and Lady Susan Leveson-Gower, on 15 September 1823.1 She died on 29 March 1859.1

 Her married name became Ryder.
-As a result of her marriage, Lady Frances Stuart was styled as Countess of Harrowby on 26 December 1847.
+After her marriage, Lady Frances Stuart was styled as Countess of Harrowby on 26 December 1847.

 Children of Lady Frances Stuart and Dudley Ryder, 2nd Earl of Harrowby